-The new Pawnbrokers Act (the "Act") will take effect from 1 April 2015.
-One of the key features of the Act is the abolishment of the monthly public auction for unredeemed pledged articles from the pawnbroking business.
+The new Pawnbrokers Act was implemented on 1 April 2015.
+An important feature of this Act is the abolishment of the monthly public auction for unredeemed pledged articles of the pawnshops.
 This will help create greater manpower efficiency, saving administrative costs, security costs and auction fees.

-Additionally, our pawnbroking business will also get to ride on the upside of gold price appreciation on unredeemed pledged articles as our gold trading business procures more gold supplied from our pawnbroking operations.
-Our retail business will also benefit from an increase in the range of pre-owned watches and jewellery merchandise for retail sales.
+Additionally, our pawnbroking business will get to ride on the upside of gold price recovery as our trading business procures more gold supplied from our pawnbroking operations.

+Our retail business will also benefit from an increase in the range of pre-owned watches and jewellery merchandise available for retail sales.
+Furthermore, there has been a regulatory change in the conditions for operation this year to allow pawnshops to retail new jewellery.
+This will generate additional income for our retail business.